GuardKenzie/chafa.py/docs/api/api.rst

         :param SymbolMap symbol_map: The symbol_map.

+    .. py:method:: get_canvas_geometry()

+        Gives the config's width and height in character cells.

+        :rtype: typing.Tuple[int, int] of width and height.

+    .. py:method:: set_canvas_geometry(width: int, height: int)

+        Sets the config's width and height in character cells to width by height.

+        :param int width: Width in character cells.
+        :param int height: Height in character cells.

     .. py:method:: calc_canvas_geometry(src_width: int, src_height: int, font_ratio: float, zoom: bool=False, stretch: bool=False)

         Calculates an optimal geometry for a :py:class:`Canvas` given the width and height of an input image, font ratio, zoom and stretch preferences.
 This will then set the config's width and height to the calculated values.